 Corporate bylaws are a legal document that explains how your business is organized and how it will be operated.
-Some of the reasons why corporate bylaws could be so important to a new business include:
+Bylaws are important both for C-corporations and S-corporations.

-Corporate bylaws serve as a complementary document to your Articles of Incorporation.
+Corporate bylaws serve as a complementary document to your articles of incorporation.
 One is often confused for the other, in fact.
 However, the Articles of Incorporation is a very short document—typically only a page—with basic information like the date of incorporation, the number of existing and issued shares, the names of the Board of Directors, and the names of the members of the corporation.
 In contrast, the corporate bylaws provide details about how the corporation will operate on a daily basis, as well as how specific situations will be handled.

 If creating corporate bylaws sounds stressful, don’t worry!
-You don’t have to be a legal expert or hire an attorney to help.
-There are plenty of resources that can help you create bylaws by providing easy-to-use templates and tools customized for your state’s requirements.
-Check out RocketLawyer, The Company Corporation and LegalZoom for a few.
+There are ways to make the process easier.
+There are plenty of resources on online legal helps sites like LegalZoom and Rocket Lawyer that can help you create bylaws by providing easy-to-use templates and tools customized for your state’s requirements.
+LegalZoom even has sample corporate bylaws and a template.

 In some cases, your company’s requirements might be more complex than average.
 For example, you might have foreign investors, several classes of stock, or a high volume of corporate assets.
 If that’s true, then you might be better off consulting a business attorney for help.
 A lawyer can help you identify what to include in your bylaws and how to phrase certain language to protect your company’s legal interests.